kyuvie/vxlapi-rs/README.md

 Now this software implements minimum functions which can run **xlCANdemo** of XL Driver Library's samples.

 **NOTE:**
-- I'm not responsible for any accidents and losses which occures by this software.
+- I'm not responsible for any accidents and losses which occur by this software.
 - Sorry for my terrible English.